Data Protection Policy

 • fully implement all appropriate technical and organisational measures

-• maintain up to date and relevant documentation on all processing activities
+• maintain up-to-date and relevant documentation on all processing activities

 • conducting data protection impact assessments